kmwebnet/docker-keycloak-letsencrypt/README.md

 # Keycloak Docker setup with NGINX Proxy and Letsencrypt
 A simple Keycloak setup using NGINX Reverse Proxy and Letsencrypt.
-It's useful for serve keycloak with SSL and default port 443.
+It's useful to serve keycloak with SSL and default port 443.

 # Reference
 NGINX Proxy Docker image: https://github.com/jwilder/nginx-proxy